HeddaZ/ServiceOnset/README.md

 </log4net>
 ```
 * Open windows services manager and start **ServiceOnset** service.
 Or directly execute `net start ServiceOnset`.
-* Known [Issue #7].
-ServiceOnset currently CANNOT support an UI-based program because of the **session 0 isolation** problem on Win2008 or above.
-Only added `Interop.cs` as a preparation.
 * Enjoy ~

 Uninstallation